 Termination and Suspension of Service.
-The Contractor will require that the Government Cloud Services Subcontract provide that:
+The Contractor will require that the Government Cloud Services Order provide that:

-In the event of an early termination of the contract, the Government Cloud Services Subcontractor will allow for PEBA to retrieve its digital content and provide for the subsequent secure disposal of PEBA digital content.
+In the event of an early termination of the contract, the Government Cloud Services Provider will allow for PEBA to retrieve its digital content unless prohibited by law or the order of a governmental or regulatory body or it could subject Government Cloud Services Provider or its Affiliates to liability and provide for the subsequent secure disposal of PEBA digital content.

-During any period of suspension, the Government Cloud Services Subcontractor will not take any action to intentionally erase any PEBA digital content.
+During any period of suspension, the Government Cloud Services Provider will not take any action to intentionally erase any PEBA digital content.

-In the event of early termination of any services or agreement in entirety, the Government Cloud Services Subcontractor will not take any action to intentionally erase any PEBA data until all data has been transferred to a new environment of PEBA’s choice.
-After the transition, the Government Cloud Services Subcontractor will have no obligation to maintain or provide any PEBA data and will thereafter, unless legally prohibited, delete all PEBA Data in its systems or otherwise in its possession or under its control.
-In the event of termination for cause, the Government Cloud Services Subcontractor will impose no fees for access and retrieval of digital content to PEBA.
+In the event of early termination of any services or agreement in entirety, the Government Cloud Services Provider will not take any action to intentionally erase any PEBA data until thirty (30) days after such termination.
+After the transition, the Government Cloud Services Provider will have no obligation to maintain or provide any PEBA data and will thereafter, unless legally prohibited, delete all Client Items in its systems or otherwise in its possession or under its control.
+During the transition period, the Government Cloud Services Provider will impose fees for the Government Cloud Services.

-After termination of the contract and the prescribed retention period, the Government Cloud Services Subcontractor will securely dispose of all digital content in all of its forms, such as disk, CD/ DVD, backup tape, and paper.
+[[After termination of the contract and the prescribed retention period, the Government Cloud Services Subcontractor will securely dispose of all digital content in all of its forms, such as disk, CD/ DVD, backup tape, and paper.
 PEBA’s digital content will be permanently deleted and will not be recoverable, according to NIST-approved methods.
-Certificates of destruction will be provided to PEBA.
+Certificates of destruction will be provided to PEBA.]]

 Access to Security Logs and Reports.
-The Contractor will require that the Government Cloud Services Subcontract provide that:
+The Contractor will require that the Government Cloud Services Order provide that:

-The Government Cloud Services Subcontractor will provide access to system logs which include usage statistics, user access data, user access IP address, user access history, and security information.
+[[The Government Cloud Services Subcontractor will provide access to system logs which include usage statistics, user access data, user access IP address, user access history, and security information.]]

-PEBA will be allowed to scan for vulnerabilities against systems in which PEBA has the primary responsibility for system and data confidentiality, integrity, and availability.
+[[PEBA will be allowed to scan for vulnerabilities against systems in which PEBA has the primary responsibility for system and data confidentiality, integrity, and availability.]]

-The Government Cloud Services Subcontractor will allow PEBA, or its representative, to conduct forensic investigations for both criminal and non-criminal purposes.
-The Government Cloud Services Subcontractor will ensure that there is no interference with the investigation and will ensure the integrity of the data is maintained throughout the investigation.
+[[The Government Cloud Services Subcontractor will allow PEBA, or its representative, to conduct forensic investigations for both criminal and non-criminal purposes.
+The Government Cloud Services Subcontractor will ensure that there is no interference with the investigation and will ensure the integrity of the data is maintained throughout the investigation.]]

-Upon PEBA’s request, the Government Cloud Services Subcontractor will promptly provide PEBA with such assistance and information as is required by PEBA in order to comply with any legal obligations to preserve or collect PEBA data or information concerning PEBA’s use of the Government Cloud Services or to respond to or otherwise address any inquiry, access request, complaint, enforcement notice, claim, or similar action raised in relation to or made by any or all subjects of PEBA data.
+Upon Contractor’s request, the Government Cloud Services Provider will promptly provide assistance and information in order to respond to or otherwise address any inquiry, access request, complaint, enforcement notice, claim, or similar action raised by a regulator in relation to PEBA’s use of the Government Cloud Services.

-Contract Audit: The Contractor will require that the Government Cloud Services Subcontract provide that the Government Cloud Services Subcontractor will allow PEBA to audit conformance to the contract terms.
-PEBA may perform this audit or contract with a third party at its discretion and at PEBA’s expense.
+[[Contract Audit: The Contractor will require that the Government Cloud Services Subcontract provide that the Government Cloud Services Subcontractor will allow PEBA to audit conformance to the contract terms.
+PEBA may perform this audit or contract with a third party at its discretion and at PEBA’s expense.]]

-Change Control and Advance Notice: The Contractor will require that the Government Cloud Services Subcontract provide that the Government Cloud Services Subcontractor will give advance notice to PEBA of any changes (e.g., major upgrades, minor upgrades, system changes) that may impact service availability and performance.
+Change Control and Advance Notice: The Contractor will require that the Government Cloud Services Order provide that the Government Cloud Services Provider will give advance notice to Contractor of any changes (e.g., major upgrades, minor upgrades, system changes) that may impact service availability and performance in accordance with 3.2.1(d). above.

 FUNCTIONAL REQUIREMENTS